abishekkrishnamoorthy/abishekkrishnamoorthy/README.md

 ## 🌱 About Me

 - 📚 Studying Bsc(Information Technology) at GNC.
-- 💻 Focused on web development with Node.js and JavaScript.
+- 💻 Focused on web development with Node.js
 - 🌐 Passionate about creating web apps and APIs.
 - 🚀 Aspiring to become a skilled full-stack developer.
 - 📫 You can reach me at (abishekkrishnamoorthy04@gmail.com).